Memphis vs. SMU: Sportsbook promo codes, odds, spread, over/under - January 7

 Memphis vs. SMU Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at multiple sportsbooks.

 |Favorite